stackbit-projects/ultra-sage-026f2/src/pages/index.md

         subtitle: ''
         title_align: left
         content: >
           **Yoroi** is a web light wallet for Cardano.
-Developed by Emurgo, one of the three organizations behind the Cardano project, the Yoroi Wallet was released in October 2018.
+This wallet is also the official wallet of Cardano as it is developed by Emurgo and engineered by IOHK, which are official representatives of the Cardano project.
         content_align: left
         actions:
           - label: Get Yoroi